saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 = 1.1 =
 * Added Bogota D.C as state and localities.
 = 1.1.2 =
-* Eliminated localities of BogotÃ¡ D.C
+* Eliminated localities of Bogotá D.C
 = 1.1.3 =
 * Added method shipping filter for city
 = 1.1.4 =